SoilLover/GordenSquareSoil/README.md

 # GordenSquareSoil

-This repository contains the code that was used to analyse raw sequence data obtained from bacteria in Gorden Square Gardens, London, UK.
-This data is presented in the 2017 paper by Acty et al., 2017 in the Journal of Applied and Environmental Microbiology.
+This repository contains the code that was used to analyse sequence data obtained from bacterial genomes collected in Gorden Square Gardens, London, UK.
+This data is presented in the 2017 paper by Acty et al., in the Journal of Applied and Environmental Microbiology.

 Files in the repository include:
 - processing of raw 2016 data to generate biom table